 The Office of the Vice-Provost Indigenous Engagement (OVPIE) began on October 1, 2017.
-As a new office, they will be creating new systems and questioning systems that impede Indigenization and reconciliation.
+As a new office, they are creating new systems and questioning systems that impede Indigenization and reconciliation.
 Generally, strengthening the university by making it more inclusive and welcoming.
-The process will be inclusive, reciprocal, respectful and 'done in a good way'.
+The process will be inclusive, reciprocal, respectful and done in a good way.
 The final strategy will promote 'right relations'.

 Governance and Building Capacity to Indigenize and Foster Mutual Respect:

 The University Strategic Plan 2025 was released in October of 2018.
 Based on three strong commitments and 12 courageous goals, the University Plan is a forward-thinking, strategic document that guides aspirations for the next seven years to 2025. https://plan.usask.ca/

 Indigenous Strategy Mission